ayedoit/mysql-backup/README.md

 --------------------------
 This script fires **mysql-backup-to-archive**;
 * Load global config for storage-path and defaults
-* LoGet all hosts with existing backups
+* Get all hosts with existing backups
 * Fire **mysql-backup-to-archive** for each host